yowu/ctags_ls/README.md

 # ctags_ls

-`ctags_ls` is a simple `ctags` Language Server for editors that do not natively support ctags.
+`ctags_ls` is a simple language server implementation for editors that do not natively support ctags.

 > [!NOTE]
 > This is not a full-featured LSP and only supports basic functionalities such as go-to definition, declaration, and implementation.